designhawg/gifwalla/posts/onething.md

 To understand the actions of your co-worker, a spouse, you kid, etc... you must first uncover the motivation behind their action.

 ### Freakonomics
-Understanding why something happens often can be distilled down to one thing——incentive.
+Understanding why something happens often can be distilled down to one thing - incentive.
 If you can determine the incentive, the reason behind every action will become clear.

 ### Giving